Hot Dollar

-Leon Gray, also known as Hot Dollar (born Leon Gray) is a rapper born in Chicago, Illinois, raised in Hattisburg, Mississippi and based in Compton, California.
+Leon Gray, also known as Hot Dollar (born Leon Gray) is a rapper born in Chicago, Illinois, raised in Hattiesburg, Mississippi and based in Compton, California.
 He's best known for his 2007 single "Two Steppin' (Streets on Lock)", which samples Tupac's "All Eyes On Me".
 Rick Ross and Gucci Mane appear on a remix of the track.

 Most recently, Hot Dollar released a single in October 2011 titled "Where Is The Love At?".